cjdbarlow/Part-One/platelets.md

   ADP antagonists (e.g. clopidogrel) prevent expression of the GPIIb/IIIa complex.
     * GP Ib/IIb/IIIa facilitate platelet attachment to vWF
     vWF also binds to sub-endothelial connective tissue.
-    * GP IIb/IIIa are also receptors for fibinogen, which encourages platelet aggregation
+    * GP IIb/IIIa are also receptors for fibrinogen, which encourages platelet aggregation

 ---